Full example

 Hardware variants this test applies to.
 Inherits from

 defaults.suite_types.
-Used with crucihil run --suite-type smoke to run only smoke tests.Test priority.
-One of:
+Used with crucihil run --suite-type smoke to run only smoke tests.string

 critical, high, medium, low.
 Shown in reports; does not affect execution order (use depends_on for ordering).Scheduling